List of Protected Designation of Origin products by country

 This is a list of Protected Designation of Origin (PDO) products by country.
-Protected Designation of Origin is a Geographical Indication under EU and UK law.
+A Protected Designation of Origin is a Geographical Indication under EU and UK law.
 Applications can be made both for EU/UK product designation and for other territories.
-An extensive list of registered PDO's is available in eAmbrosia, the official register of the European Commission.
-More information is published in GIview, a database by the European Union Intellectual Property Office (EUIPO) and the European Commission.
+A complete list of registered PDO's in the EU is available in eAmbrosia, the official register of the European Commission, as well as in GIview, a database by the European Union Intellectual Property Office (EUIPO) and the European Commission.

 Multiple countries

 For a limited number of products, the PDO status is registered with regards to a geographical area which comprises (parts of) two countries.
 They are listed below: